 2. How often has this security traded in the recent past?
 Bonds that consistently trade with relative frequency tend to have more potential buyers and greater liquidity than bonds that trade sporadically.
-You can use FINRA's Market Data Center to find real-time and historical transaction prices for corporate, agency and municipal bonds, and end-of-day prices for U.S. Treasury bonds.
+You can use FINRA’s Fixed Income Data to find fixed income security and trade information including real-time and historical data on bonds and other fixed income products and aggregate data on fixed income markets.

 3. In what price range has the security traded during that time period?
 Price swings (volatility) might make it harder to trade your bond or increase the cost of your trade.